What is TASA?

 Why is TASA necessary?

-TASA and the MPAA:
+TASA and the MPA:

 What you need to know!